alercah/rado/lang.old.md

 # Language Description

-**This is currently undergoing major revision**
+**This is the previous version of the language design.
+It is kept for reference only while the new design is being fleshed out.**

 Rado is a declarative language that expresses logical systems.
-For the most part, there is no state, input/output, or side effects in Rado itself.
-The language does support delcarations that override or modify earlier declarations, however, in order to facilitate composability and dynamic configuration.
+For the most part, there is no state, input/output, or side effects in Rado.
+Later declarations can modify earlier ones, however, all declarations are processed fully before any evaluation can occur.
+The logical system described by a Rado specification can be queried using a suitable interpreter.

-Once a program is fully loaded and configurations selected, resolving all of the overrides and modifications, the resulting Rado program represents a logical system that can be queried programmatically to determine things like whether a goal is achievable (and how) or what options a player has next.
-These logical systems do have a concept of state, which is vital to their interpretation.

 ## Overview

-In Rado, the most basic concepts are *nodes* and *actions*.
-A node represents some location (possibly abstract) in the game being described, and an action is some activity that a player can perform, such as traveling to a different node or picking up an item.

-In a typical randomizer game, the available *items* are shuffled and placed in the various locations.
-To Rado, an item is little more than a piece of data with some properties, with an associated state of whether the player possesses it or not.
-The locations items can be placed would be nodes, which would get actions to allow the player to collect the item.
-In addition to items, other kinds of kinds of player state like *inventories* can have extra functionality.
+In Rado, the most basic concepts are *items* and *locations*.
+In a randomizer game, the available items are shuffled and placed in the various locations.
+To Rado, an item is little more than a piece of data with some properties, and a location is a place where an item can go.

 Not all locations are equal, of course.
 Some require that the player have already collected a certain item, have reached a particular event trigger, or any number of other conditions.
-In Rado, these are expressed as *requirements* on the actions.
-A typical setup would be to have a node with an action to pick up an item, and have every link to that node require the various prerequisites.

-*Regions* are one of the two main kinds of scoping in Rado (the others are modules, which will be covered later), and can play a direct role in structure.
-Regions can have properties and available actions that apply everywhere inside them, so that they do not have to be assigned to every individual link.
-Regions can also be used for namespacing purposes.

-An action is usually deliberately done by a player, but in some cases they will happen automatically.
-These *triggers* can be used, for instance, to describe a state change that happens when a player enters or leaves a region.

-Regions, nodes, actions, and a few other entities like items can have *tags*, which are simply indicators that make it easy to refer to many similar entities.
-They can also have *values*, which store additional data on them.
-Rado supports definition of *functions* as well, which can be used to compose and reuse calculations, requirements, and actions.
-Note that while functions in Rado are stateless, they can be used to compose actions which may have effects on the game state when performed by the player.

-The type system is simple, featuring mostly built-in types, but with support for user-defined enumerations.
-The other types are mostly primitives, as well as lists and functions.

-The final pieces of the language are to allow for greater flexibility in the use of Rado programs. *Configs* are option values, which can be used to set randomization modes or difficulties, but are specified by the user of Rado and become built into the logic system.
-Configs can be grouped into *configsets*, which can provide condensed presets.
-Code can be made *conditional* on configuration values, and conditional code can be used to override or otherwise modify other code, so that the conditional logic can be isolated to one part of the proram.

-*Random parameters* are a similar concept, but represent features chosen randomly by the randomizer and therefore are a part of the game logic.

-Finally, Rado supports *modules*, which are self-contained parts of a Rado program, like libraries in other languages.
-The can be used for reusable code like libraries, but also to fuse two programs together into a larger one, such as with a combo randomizer.
-As with conditionals, code can override the contents of a module it loads, such as to patch the two bases of a combo randomizer together.

-## File Structure

-Rado programs are written in one or more files (usual extension `.rado`), and one file represents the base file.
-It specifies which other files to load (which can in turn specify additional files, etc.) when specifying modules and regions.

-A module can have one or more files in it; these files are all compiled together as part of a single program (so, for instance, they can have mutual references between them).
-Modules, on the other hand, cannot see any modules that they did not load directly.
-This ensures that there are no namespace collisions, etc.
-Modules can also be declared inline within a single file (mostly for testing purposes).
+In Rado, these are expressed as *requirements*.

+In order to facilitate organizing locations, Rado has the concept of *regions*, which correspond to areas in the game that a player can visit.
+Regions can have *links* between each other, defining how the player can traverse the game and the requirements to do so.

+In order to allow for code reuse, Rado allows items to have *tags* indicating common properties, as well as associated *values* such as numerical parameters.
+These can be referenced in requirements or in *functions* used to compute values (particularly requirements).

+Values are generally numeric (arbitrary rational numbers) or boolean, but Rado also supports strings, user-defined enumerations, and lists.
+Items are also a type of their own.

+Names in Rado follow a rudimentary scoping system.
+Regions introduce scopes implicitly, and a scope can be explicitly declared with a *module*.

+Finally, to support customization, Rado supports *configs*, which are values describing various input parameters to the randomization process, such as the game mode or a player's known techniques.

 ## Scoping

-Scoping in Rado is generally quite simple lexical scope.
-Paths use `.` as a separator as in `Outer.Inner`; there is no distinction between accessing properties on entities and namespace scoping.
-The first name in a path must always name an entity (never a member/property of the entity), with a few exceptions, and is looked up in successive scopes outward from where it is used.

-Lookup can never travel out of a module or into a conditional block; names declared in modules are not visible in inner modules, and names declared in conditional blocks are only visible inside that block.
-Note that when overriding a module, this does not apply, since an override is outside the module.
+Scoping in Rado is quite simple.
+Each region introduces a new scope.
+When a name is used, it can refer to any name declared in the same or an enclosing scope (even if it is declared after the point of use).
+Names in other scopes can be referred to with a dot syntax `Outer.Inner`; dot syntax is also used to refer to values on items.

+Conditional blocks also introduce scopes, however, they are anonymous so they cannot be referred to from outside.

 Almost all names are declared in the innermost scope in which they appear.
 Name shadowing is not permitted; a declaration cannot use the same name as something else in the same or an enclosing scope.
-This is true even for modules; a program can't import a module and declare somthing of the same name as part of the module in an outer scope.
-This is because overrides can do name lookup in the context of the module, but with the ability to escape it.
-The only exception is values, since values cannot be looked up except through the entity they are attached to.
+This means that absolute paths are not required.

 ## General Syntax

-A Rado file is a series of *statements*, which always start with a keyword indicating the type of statement.
+A Rado specification is composed of several files (usual extension `.rado`) put together.
+Each file is a series of *statements*, which always start with a keyword indicating the type of statement.
 A statement can span multiple lines, and multiple statements can appear on the same line.
 Semicolons are permitted between statements, but are not necessary; the starting keyword is enough to